 Read More: 20 Things to do in Positano

-The beach experience in Sorrento is very different from other coastal towns due to its location in the cliffs.
+The beach experience in Sorrento is very different from other coastal towns along the Amalfi Coast due to its location in the cliffs.
 This results in a very unique beach experience that is both dreamy and exciting.
 I highly suggest you spend some time on the beach in Sorrento.

 Be Entertained at Opera e Lirica